ErickBaja05/PMS-E-J/README.md

 Locate the MainApp class of the project.
 It is placed in the route: src/main/java/com/grupo2/PMSEYJ/app/MainApp.java Execute the application from the IDE.

+For a first login:

+1.- Select "ADMINISTRADOR" option in the checkbox
+2.- Type ADMINISTRADOR in the field username
+3.- Type Admin123* in the field password
+4.- Click the login button

 ## 🗄️ Database Configuration (Required)

 Before running the application, ensure your PostgreSQL environment matches the connection parameters expected by the system.